accentor/api-client-js/README.md

 ### Overview of functions
 All functions should be provided with an auth object containing the `device_id` and `secret`.
 In case an auth token isn't necessary (ie. when creating an auth token), you can simply pass an empty object.

 Not every function is available for every model.
-Refer to the API controllers to see the options.
+Only the routes available to that model can be called.
 ```js
 // Index
 const generator = api.tracks.indexGenerator(auth);